Shane Reti: Political positions

+New Dunedin Hospital

+In 2024 Reti suggested the possibility of cancelling the construction of a new inpatient building in Dunedin, back tracking on an election promise made a year earlier.
+This announcement triggered a protest of 35,000 people on the streets of Dunedin, one of the largest protests in New Zealand history.
+Shortly after Reti was removed as Minister of Health, the government recommitted to the construction of a new inpatient building.

 Medical marijuana

 Reti authored a private members bill in 2018 that would have extended access to medical, but not recreational, marijuana.

 Euthanasia

 Reti voted against the End of Life Choice Act 2019.

 Abortion

 Reti voted against the Abortion Legislation Act 2020.

 When asked for his comments on the overturning of Roe v Wade in the United States, and whether similar changes could take place in New Zealand, Reti stated "That would always be a decision for caucus, and so I'm not going to offer a position here now, but we are mindful in watching what happens with Roe vs Wade".

 Obesity

 In mid-November 2020, Reti supported National Party leader Judith Collins' earlier remarks about obesity being a matter of personal responsibility.
 Reti said that National had a "good obesity framework" and that people could be trusted to make the right choice with the "right information."
 While acknowledging that socio-economic and genetics were factors in obesity, he added there were other reasons including medical factors for putting on weight.